cloudfoundry-incubator/pat/README.md

     pat -concurrency=5 -iterations=1  # This will only spawn a single concurrent thread instead of the 5 you requested because you are only pushing a single application

+    pat -concurrency=1..5 -concurrency:timeBetweenSteps=10  -iterations=5 # This will ramp from 1 to 5 workers, adding a worker every 10 seconds.

     pat -silent  # If you don't want all the fancy output to be shown (results can be found in a CSV)

     pat -list-workloads  # Lists the available workloads